HamzaHandanagic/az-900-study-notes/General Notes.md

 - Azure support plans: Basic, Developer, Standard, Professional Direct, Premier.

 - Why create multiple subscriptions? - When subscription limits are reached, to use different payment methods, to isolate resources between departments, projects etc.
+- Management Grouo can be used to aggregate policy via Azure Policy.
+Azure Policies can be assigned at the management group level, which means they apply to all subscriptions and resources under that group.